Aman-dlt/Portfolio/README.md

 # portweb
-## This is a portfolia attempt with a component library in it.
+## This is a portfolio attempt with a component library in it.